 - We define community organizing as bringing people together to identify issues and take joint action to bring about change.
 Drawing on a broad constituency that shapes and guides their agenda, community organizing groups develop and train leaders, work to promote accountability, and bring about both personal transformation and systemic change.

 - We define advocacy as a strategy that raises or rallies public attention or action, in order to bring issues into the realm of public concern and affect policy change.
 Advocacy may be carried out by those directly affected or by others working on behalf of a constituency.

-- Issues that have not yet received public attention.
+- Critical social justice issues that have not yet received public attention.

 All organizations that apply for a grant, regardless of the strategy they utilize or the issue they address, must: